CodeMonkeyCybersecurity/persephone/README.md

 This will currently work only on debian-based systems (eg. Ubuntu, Debian, Kali). **Work is ongoing to expand this to MacOS and Windows.**

-Below is a completed quickstart guide that fills in the missing “Use Persephone” section and adds instructions for Windows 10+.
-(Note that you should adjust paths or commands as needed for your particular environment.)
+Below is a quickstart guide.

 # Quick start